Shades of yellow: Cyber yellow

 The color cyber yellow is displayed at right.

 The source of this color is the "Pantone Textile Paper eXtended (TPX)" color list, color 14-0760 TPX—Cyber Yellow.

 Safety yellow

 Safety yellow is one of the standard high-visibility safety colors defined by ANSI standard Z535, which specifies standards for safety and accident prevention information.
-It is often used on hazard symbols, warning signs, guard rails, dangerous equipment, and some high-visibility clothing and personal protective equipment.
+It is often used on hazard symbols, warning signs, guard rails, dangerous equipment, older American civil defense sirens (typically from the 1950s and 1960s), and some high-visibility clothing and personal protective equipment.
 The definition is mirrored in British Standard BS 381C and Australian Standard AS2700 (where it is known as golden yellow).
 In 1937, it was determined that safety yellow was the best color to be noticed by the human brain; as a result, the paint color of all United States school buses was changed from orange to safety yellow (see also school bus yellow).

-Bright yellow (Crayola)

-Displayed at right is the color Bright yellow (Crayola).
-It is the main color on the Indian 200-rupee note.